U.S. flag

 Share Print

-Increase in use of telehealth during the pandemic has dramatically expanded provision of virtual care.
-However, virtual appointments lack a formalized real-time check-out process, including scheduling of the next appointment, which has led to delays in scheduling follow-up appointments and some veterans being lost to follow-up.
+Increase in use of telehealth during the pandemic dramatically expanded provision of virtual care, and the ease and convenience of virtual appointments has ensure this modality is here to stay.
+However, virtual appointments lacked a formalized real-time check-out process, including scheduling of the next appointment, which has led to delays in scheduling follow-up appointments and some veterans being lost to follow-up.
 We developed and implemented the Virtual Waiting Room (VWR) to address this.

 This innovation is replicating across multiple facilities as its impact continues to be validated.
 See more replicating innovations.